 What types of activities or things are NOT eligible?
 The purchase of laptops is definitely not an eligible item for professional development funds.
 The Rutgers University Center for Teaching Advancement and Assessment Research has stated that departments should make laptops available to Part-Time Lecturers.
-Also not eligible for reimbursement are general professional development activities (e.g., even if you are graduate student and the activity relates to your development as an academic in your field of study, unless you show how it directly helps students you are teaching right now at Rutgers).
+Also not eligible for reimbursement are general professional development activities.
+For example, no PTL will be reimbursed for activities that are part of graduate school studies, whether that PTL is a Rutgers graduate student or a graduate student at any other higher education institution.
+If the activity furthers your development as an academic in your field of study, this reason alone is not enough.
+You must show how it directly helps students you are teaching right now at Rutgers.

 How will PTLs be notified about their request?
 The award results for professional development funds are announced via letter to each PTL from the Senior Vice President for Academic Affairs, currently Barbara A. Lee.
-Last year's award letters were dated March 11, 2016.
 Nancy Carvalho in the Office of Academic Labor Relations (OLR) at Rutgers University will be in touch with each PTL awardee regarding how PTLs will be able to receive the award.
 The RU administration must also notify the PTL Faculty Chapter and we post the list in a News Item on our website as well as sending out an announcement to PTLs in the bargaining unit via email.

 GUIDELINES on the format for making requests for funds in the PTL Professional Development Fund: